Dr Steve Connelly

 Room number: D11f

 Telephone (International): +44 114 222 6916

 I'm also a member of the Nuclear Consulting Group, a group of leading academics and experts in a diverse range of social science and technical fields related to nuclear energy.
 The Group exists to promote open dialogue and critical questioning of taken for granted policy assumptions.
-I have also been very active for several years in a campaign through which we created a social enterprise which owns and manages Portland Works, a unique part of Sheffield's industrial heritage.
+I am now part-time 'Researcher in Residence' with Civic, a development NGO which aims to "re-imagine and re-make the world. one neighbourhood at a time".

-My current teaching is on sustainable development as a concept, planning and informality in the Global South, and principles of social science research for the Faculty’s doctoral students.
+My current teaching is on sustainable development as a concept, and on principles and methods of social science research for our postgraduate students.
 Throughout I draw directly on my current and recent research, and also on principles of student-centred teaching developed within the university and in previous work in community adult education.